Cordsenboyz/Cordsenboyz/README.md

 - 🔭 I’m currently working on a School Internship Project where i'm a project lead.
 Project is a Website for the School Internship and includes Schemas, Checkin and
 User management
 - 🌱 I’m currently learning Tests and Continues Integration.
+- 🏢 I'm currently looking for work.
+Please do contact me on [LinkedIn](https://www.linkedin.com/in/niels-cordsen-978539214)

 ## Skills
 | Technology | Rating |